 Use a stencil.
 Consider painting a design on a wall using a stencil.
 It’s a bit more challenging than rolling on a single color, but it will help teach small children gross motor skills and control while practicing their creativity.
 Help them by showing them the right amount of paint to put on the roller or dauber, and remind them to press lightly for the best results.

 Paint stripes.
-Elementary age kids can practice staying in the lines by painting stripes on walls.
+Elementary-age kids can practice staying in the lines by painting stripes on walls.
 Using painter’s tape, show kids how to stop at the tape to create a crisp line.
 For older kids, you could even throw in some math practice by letting them mark the width of stripes with the tape.

 Paint the floor.
 Don’t stop at the walls.
 If you have concrete floors or outdated linoleum tiles, consider giving your floors a new look with a solid color or either of the techniques above.

 Update the garage door.
 Garage doors get nasty after years of weather and use.
 Kids can give them new life with a coat of paint just like inside the house.
-Older kids who are able to climb a couple of feet on a ladder can create faux windows on the top row of squares by taping off a frame and painting the rest of the square a darker color.
+Older kids who are able to climb a couple of feet on a ladder can create faux windows on the top row of squares by taping off a frame and painting the rest of the squares a darker color.

 Add flair to outdoor buildings.
 Got a shed out back that’s seen better days?
 Round up the kids and paint it to match the house.
 Even better, let tweens and teens practice their creativity and paint a scene on one wall to add flair to your outdoor living space.